Almost 20,000 litres of oil spilled in Sault Ste. Marie, Ont., U.S. Coast Guard says

 The Coast Guard said it has established an incident command team to manage the U.S. response efforts.

-"Most of the oil was spilled to ground," ministry spokesperson Gary Wheeler said in a statement.
+"Most of the oil was spilled to the ground," ministry spokesperson Gary Wheeler said in a statement.

 "Some of the oil entered the wastewater treatment plant where it was then discharged to the river."